minjo1234/TIL/3.Resource/CS/Cloud/AWS/EC2.md

 	- All the data in flight moving between the instance and the volume is encrypted
 	- All snapshots are encrypted
 	- All volumes created from the snapshot
+- Encryption and decryption are handled transparently (you have nothing to do)
+- Encryption has a minimal impact on latency
+- EBS Encryption leverages keys from KMS (AES-256)
+- Cop